alexini-mv/kinetic-neurotransmission/README.md

-### DYNAMICS OF NEUROMUSCULAR TRANSMISSION REPRODUCED BY CALCIUM-DEPENDENT SERIAL TRANSITIONS IN THE VESICLE FUSION COMPLEX
+## Dynamics of Neuromuscular Transmission Reproduced by Calcium-Dependent and Reversible Serial Transitions in the Vesicle Fusion Complex

-# Python implementation of the kinetic model of neuromuscular transmission dynamics.
+### Python implementation of the kinetic model of neuromuscular transmission dynamics.

+## Reference
 Martínez-Valencia.
 A, Ramírez-Santiago.
-G, De-Miguel, F. F. (2021) Preprint version in bioRxiv.
-DOI: https://doi.org/10.1101/2021.09.15.460525
+G, De-Miguel, F. F. (2022).
+Frontiers in Synaptic Neuroscience.
+URL: https://www.frontiersin.org/articles/10.3389/fnsyn.2021.785361